-The Smart Cities Research Center is a collaboration between UC Berkeley and Lawrence Berkeley National Laboratory to improve energy-efficient mobility systems.
-The availability of data opens new perspectives on activity-based modeling of urban mobility and traffic microsimulations.
-The new center, currently preparing to launch, will study mathematical models and data analytics with approaches ranging from behavioral studies to control theory, working with industry and public agencies to collect and model data and use it to develop more efficient transportation networks.
+Smart Cities Research Center is a collaboration between UC Berkeley and Lawrence Berkeley National Laboratory to improve energy-efficient mobility systems.
+Urban mobility understanding can be greatly improved by taking advantage of a new generation of data that has been collected by mobile devices.
+We study mathematical models and data analytics with approaches ranging from urban-scale simulation to control theory.
+We work with industry and public agencies to collect and model data for the purpose of developing more efficient transportation networks.
 The research focuses on novel approaches to modeling interdependent energy and transportation systems.
-The work will leverage analytics capabilities of rich geospatial data and develop novel approaches to studying multiple aspects of urban dynamics in the nexus of cyber, physical, and social systems.
-A unifying approach will be developed that uses machine learning along with a variety of optimization algorithms, infrastructure control methods, and policy analysis to produce transportation development scenarios and recommendations to practitioners and decision makers.
-Research areas are grounded in the disciplines covered by master’s and doctorate programs in civil, systems, and transportation engineering.
+The work leverages analytics capabilities of rich geospatial data and develops novel approaches to studying multiple aspects of urban dynamics in the nexus of cyber, physical, and social systems.
+Machine learning, high-performance computing, along with a variety of optimization algorithms and infrastructure control methods informs our work to produce transportation development scenarios and recommendations to practitioners and decision makers.
+Research areas are grounded in the disciplines covered by master’s and doctorate programs in civil, systems, urban planning, and transportation engineering.

-MISSION: Improve mobility in a sustainable and energy-efficient way by advancing quantitative modeling of urban systems.
-Foster interdisciplinary training to solve real-world challenges posed by modern cities.
+OUR MISSION: Improve mobility and quality of life in our cities, in a sustainable and energyefficient way, by advancing quantitative modeling of urban systems.
+Foster interdisciplinary training to solve real-world challenges of managing modern cities.

 - Mobiliti: Scalable Transportation Simulation Using High-Performance Computing